matthewzar/Public-Portfolio/Educational Books/Programming-Yourself/README.md

 Currently being written.
 Work started November 2018. **Estimated** completion date March 2018.

-Bare in mind that the [sample front page|SampleFrontPage.pdf] is in draft form.
+Bare in mind that the [sample front page](SampleFrontPage.pdf) is in draft form.